Heart Attack Grill

 The room is open and airy with big windows that look onto the human circus that is Fremont Street; a wall of flat panels showing music videos or sports depending on the day and time; a full bar that specializes in 22-ounce daiquiris, pina coladas, and margaritas that they brag are half liquor (“The strongest frozen on Fremont!”); and a big scale in the center of the dining room.
 The latter is for you to prove that you weigh more than 350 pounds.
 If you do, you eat for free.

-The menu is limited – four different burgers that are variations on the same them, fries (deep fried in pure lard, naturally), and vanilla, chocolate, or strawberry milkshakes that they claim have the highest butterfat content in the world.
+The menu is limited – eight different burgers that are variations on the same theme, fries (deep fried in pure lard, naturally), and vanilla, chocolate, or strawberry milkshakes that they claim have the highest butterfat content in the world.
 That’s it, except for the alcohol and cigarettes they sell.

-Their burgers range from the Single Bypass, which includes a high-fat half-pound beef patty, cheese, and five strips of bacon, to the Quadruple Bypass with two pounds of beef and twenty strips of bacon coming in at an artery clogging 8,000 calories.
+Their burgers range from the Single Bypass, which includes a high-fat half-pound beef patty, cheese, and five strips of bacon, to the Octuple Bypass with four pounds of beef and forty strips of bacon coming in at an artery clogging 16,000 calories.
 Finish one of those and they will escort you to your car in a wheelchair.

 I wanted to eat here but I’m not insane so I went for the Single Bypass.
 It’s huge and certainly enough for two people (splitting of the Single Bypass is allowed), with a fresh and sweet bakery bun, onion and tomato, American cheese, and the aforementioned bacon and beef.
 I could practically taste the fat dripping off of it although perhaps that was my brain telling me I could because of the surroundings.
 It was good, flavorful, and fresh but nothing that made me want to add it to my Best Burgers in Vegas list.